 Graduate students at the University of Illinois at Urbana-Champaign who are registered and in good standing during the semester of the competition.
 Previous participants are welcome to enter again with different material.
 Only one entry can be submitted per student.

-Give an engaging presentation of your work and its impact in a manner suitable for a general audience in three minutes.
-Judges will not ask questions after the presentation.
+Give an engaging presentation of your work and its impact in a manner suitable for a general audience.

 Preliminary and Final Rounds

 Preliminary round judges will assess presentations based on the criteria listed in the judging section below.
 The top participants from the preliminary round will advance to the final round.
 Video submissions for the preliminary round will only be viewed by preliminary round judges and Graduate College staff coordinating Research Live!

 Finalists will be required to do a new recording of their presentation for the final round and will receive specific instructions about that process after the preliminary round.

 Finalists will get an opportunity to premiere their Research Live! videos to the public at a special showcase event hosted by the Graduate College on Monday, April 12 at 5:00 pm.
 This event will also include live voting for the people’s choice award and the official announcement of the competition winners!